camel2243/rails-gen-openapi/README.md

-# Converting a Rails Routes Output into a Postman Collection
+# Converting Rails Routes Output into OpenAPI v3.1

 In an effort to learn a little bit about Ruby and Rails, I decided a fun project would be to attempt generating a YAML file that aligns with the [OpenAPI v3.1.0 specification](https://spec.openapis.org/oas/v3.1.1.html).
-This file can then be imported into Postman so you can test Rails routes without manually using the Rails console or the consuming frontend application.
+This file can then be imported into [Postman](https://www.postman.com/) so you can test Rails routes without manually using the Rails console or the consuming frontend application.

 ## Quick Start